kkinos/dt/README.md

 # dt (DeepL Translation)

 A simple command line application to translate using DeepL API.

-This application only support for DeepL API Free
+This application only support for DeepL API Free.

 ## Installing